Why does your alcoholic partner’s mind make no sense?

 Many alcoholics have an over-active brain.
 We constantly re-think the past (cringing at our actions) and obsess about the future (certain that catastrophe waits around every corner).
 We can’t shut off these ruminations.
 It’s a draining process in which our mind constantly runs through new scenarios on how to avoid personal failures, disappointments or people getting angry with us.
 It’s exhausting!
 This is why many alcoholics are huge procrastinators.
 We talk ourselves out of taking actions because many decisions lead to (imaginary) disasters.

 Here’s one more analogy that might help.
 We call this obsessive process–“future tripping” or my personal favorite–“the hamster wheel brain”.
 While normal people sleep, the “hamster brain” goes ‘round and ‘round the damn “wheel” throughout the night.
 For alcoholics-we can’t shut it off.
 We keep playing through future scenarios comparable to a stupid video game that’s impossible to win.
 Around each corner is a monster.
 In reality, it could drive a person (or a hamster) insane.

 How fear dominates an alcoholic’s mental process

 Fear plays a huge role in the brains of alcoholics because we tend to focus or obsess about what can and will go wrong.
 Of course, this is crazy thinking because no one, no matter how smart, can actually predict the future.
 Even if outcomes are “bad news” they never are exactly what we predicted.
 I love the acronym False Evidence Appearing Real (F,E,A,R).
-It certainly captures this distorted mental process which is much more common in alcoholic than normal drinkers.
+It certainly captures this distorted mental process which is much more common in alcoholics than normal drinkers.